 Difficulty level: Moderate

 Winter outdoor enthusiasts pilgrimage to the Methow Valley for its trail infrastructure and the outstanding beauty of its rugged landscapes.
 Sun Mountain Lodge, voted one of the top snowshoe destinations for couples by Snowshoe Magazine, has an array of trails for guests and day trippers alike.
-This loop connects the Moose, Black Bear, and Clic-A-Pic trails.
+The Sun Mountain Snowshoe Loop connects the Moose, Black Bear, and Clic-A-Pic trails.
 Although the trails are marked by flags, sometimes they take work to find on snowy days.
 You can purchase Methow Valley snowshoe passes at the lodge.

 June Lake, Mount St. Helens